misaka10843/MirrorDocs-CHS-MT/community-guides/unity-canvas-hud-guide.md

 Create 2 UI panels inside the canvas, rename them Panel Start and Panel Stop, remove the image component from Panel Stop, this way we can tell them apart.

-Drag your “Button Host” into Panel Start.
+Drag your "Button Host" into Panel Start.

 ![Before connecting.](../.gitbook/assets/Canvas7.jpg)